uk1124/VIT-Token/README.md

-I have developed my own cryptocurrency - VIT Token, using Solidity.
+It is self developed cryptocurrency, using Solidity.
 The user can buy tokens or sell them according to their need.